bizcad/PromptTracking/Installation Guide.md

 # Session Logging System - Installation Guide

 A step-by-step guide to install and set up the Session Logging System for your ChatGPT projects.
+## Short Answer
+Download the zip file of the project from github and extract it to a subdirectory named "PromptTracking" in the root directory of your project.

 ## Prerequisites